aquamme/ember-disk-drive/README.md

 });
 ```

-All requests made will be saved in a file called 'application-route-recording.js' and downloaded
+All requests made will be saved in a file called 'application-route.js' and downloaded
 once the test completes.
 Put the file in your `tests/recordings/` folder.
 The recorded
 responses will be used when tests are run.
 Any requests that don't have a recorded response
 will be passed through.
 If you wish to rerecord a test, simply delete the appropriate
 recording first (in this case, `tests/recordings/application-route-recording.js`).

-If making multiple recordings in a single session, your browser will prompt you to allow multiple files
+If making multiple recordings in a single session, your browser should prompt you to allow multiple files
 to be downloaded.

 Browser compatibility has not yet been tested - development is happening in Chrome.
 Saving new recordings